WVM2011-04

 self-financing [enforcement?]

-prob with dogs; 50% of ppl who use Amb and seawall aren't from WV
+prob with dogs; 50% of ppl who use Amb and seawall aren't from

 Wed to Sun, bylaw ofcr, so ppl see we're trying to